ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 When **ENTER** is pressed, the line is either executed, entered into the program, or used as input data.
 If the line contains a ***syntax error***, however, a flashing question mark `?` appears next to the error.

-As program lines are entered, a listing is displayed in the top half of the screen.
+<a id="entering-the-current-line"></a>As program lines are entered, a listing is displayed in the top half of the screen.
 The last line entered is called the current line and is indicated by the symbol `>` after the line number.
 Any line in the program may be selected as the current line (for editing purposes) by using the up and down cursor keys (to the right of the space bar).
 To then edit the select current line, press the **EDIT** key.
 (Editing takes place at the bottom of the screen.)

 When a command is executed or a program is run, output is displayed in th top half of the screen and remains there until either **ENTER** or the cursor up or down key is pressed.
 At the bottom of the screen appears a ***report*** giving a code (digit or letter) referred to in [part 29 of chapter 8](#part29).
 This report remains on the screen until a key is pressed and the +3 returns to `K` mode.